 Integrated Fraud Prevention

-In certain cases, fraudsters holding stolen card data may make purchases on your website.
-As an unsuspecting merchant, you will deliver the product before the fraudsters open a dispute and request a reimbursement (chargeback).
+For example, in certain cases fraudsters holding stolen card data may complete purchases on your website.
+As an unsuspecting merchant, you may deliver the product before the fraudsters open a dispute and request a reimbursement (chargeback).
 You may be left without the product and without payment.
 In addition, the payments provider or acquiring bank will learn about the fraud and may terminate your merchant account on account of your breaching specific chargeback thresholds.
 You'll be put on a blacklist, meaning no chance for applying for a new merchant facility with other banks.

 Credit card fraud statistics